 - The controlled arc of engagement generates low cutting forces, which enable high axial depths of cut

-- The whole cutting edge length is utilized, ensuring that heat and wear are uniform and spread out, leading to longer tool life compared to traditional slot milling
+- The whole cutting edge length is utilized ensuring that heat and wear are uniform and spread out, leading to longer tool life than for traditional slot milling

 - Due to the short arc of engagement, multi-edge tools are used, which enable high table feeds with secure tool life

-1) The radial cut is constantly changing and, at its deepest immersion, it is higher than the programmed step over, w.
+1) The radial cut is constantly changing and, at the greatest immersion, it is higher than the programmed step over,

 Max. cutter diaDc = 70% slot width